 - the control of the works reverts to us as the approved inspector is unable to resolve a contravention (the reversion charge is VAT zero rated)

 If you need an individually determined charge, you should contact us.

 We calculate your charges based on your plans.
 If your plans change significantly after we have worked out your changes, you may have to pay more or be due a refund.
 If you need to pay more, we will write to you, setting out our calculations.

 You do not have to pay a charge if the whole of the work is solely for providing a person with a disability with:

-You will need to provide appropriate evidence of a person's disability or special needs, such as a letter from a medical practitioner or occupational therapist.
+You will need to provide appropriate evidence to show that the work will help the person with the disability or special needs.
+This would normally be a letter from a medical practitioner or occupational therapist.